 Currently, you can check if Cox internet is available in your area and get special pricing through this offer page.
 The prices typically run less than $1 per Mbps, so it’s perfect for those looking to cut the cord and need an internet service provider.

 Cox offers internet in Arizona, California, Virginia, Louisiana, Nevada, Oklahoma, Kansas, Rhode Island, Florida, Nebraska, Arkansas, Connecticut, Georgia, Ohio, Iowa, District of Columbia, Idaho, Massachusetts, and North Carolina.
 Check this page to see if Cox is available near you.
-If not, you can use this tool and search Internet Providers by Zip Code.

 Cox Gigabit Internet